tkzilla/rsa_api_python_36/README.md

 There are two versions, the Python-ctypes version and a Cython version.
 The Python-ctypes version calls functions directly from RSA_API.dll and handles all the Python-C type conversions in the script itself.
 There is a very detailed PDF walkthrough for this version.
 The Cython version is a compiled Cython module that handles all the Python-C type conversions in the module itself and there is no need to use ctypes at all in the final script.
 I expect this will be easiest to use even without a detailed walkthrough since the final script can be written in pure Python+NumPy.
+See Cython/readme.txt for more details.